The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Electronic structure of Fe/W(110)

+The changes in the DOS induced by the dynamical correlation effects can be understood by inspecting the self-energy, which is presented in Fig.~\ref{fig.Sigma} for different cases.
 Since the crystal-field splitting is rather small, the self-energy is very similar for all orbitals.
 Thus, we present in Fig.~\ref{fig.Sigma} the self-energy averaged over the orbital indexes.
 The overall shape of the real and imaginary parts is typical of ferromagnetic transition metals~\cite{gr.ma.07}.
-For example, in Fig.~\ref{fig.Sigma}-a we note that, in the spin up channel, the real part of the self-energy is positive in the energy range between $-4.3$ eV and the Fermi level, and it shows a maximum at about $E-E_F \approx-2.7$ eV.
+For example, in Fig.~\ref{fig.Sigma}-a we note that, in the spin up channel, the real part of the self-energy is positive in the energy range between $-4.5$ eV and the Fermi level, and it shows a maximum at about $E-E_F \approx-2.8$ eV.
 This causes the shift of occupied $d$ states towards to the Fermi level as observed in Fig.~\ref{fig.DOS}.
-In contrast, for energies below $-4.3$ eV, the negative real part of the self-energy draws the spectral weight towards lower energies leading to the formation of the satellite in the DOS.
-The imaginary part has an extended negative peak centered at $E-E_F \approx-5$~eV resulting in the large broadening of the satellite.
-In the spin down channel, correlation effects are much less pronounced and both the real and imaginary part of the self-energy are quite small.
-Similar results are found in Fig.~\ref{fig.Sigma}-a, -b and -c.
-However, we observe that both the real and imaginary part of the self-energy are smaller in Fig.~\ref{fig.Sigma}-b and -c.
-This is consistent with the previous observation that the DOS in Fig.~\ref{fig.DOS}-d appears less shifted and less narrow than in Fig.~\ref{fig.DOS}-b.
-For larger $U$ values, such as $2.5$ eV (Fig.~\ref{fig.Sigma}-c), the peak in the real part of the self-energy for spin up is enhanced to compensate the the large $U$ potential, which brings the spin up $d$ states towards too low energies. \\ The self-energy near the Fermi level has Fermi-liquid character: for the imaginary part, we have $-\mathrm{Im}\Sigma_\sigma(E)\propto (E-E_F)^2$, whereas the real part has negative slope, $\partial /\partial E (\mathrm{Re}\Sigma_{\sigma}(E))<0$.
-We then evaluate the mass enhancement, which amounts to
+In contrast, for energies below $-4.5$ eV, the negative real part of the self-energy draws the spectral weight towards lower energies leading to the formation of the satellite in the DOS.
+The imaginary part has an extended negative peak centered at $E-E_F \approx-4.5$~eV resulting in the large broadening of the satellite.
+Increasing the $U$ value to $2.5$ eV (Fig.~\ref{fig.Sigma}-c), the peak in the real part of the self-energy for spin up is enhanced to compensate the larger LSDA+U potential, which brings the spin up $d$ states towards too low energies.
+The maximum of the imaginary part also becomes more pronounced than for $U=1.5$ eV.
+In the spin down channel, correlation effects are much less pronounced for both $U=1.5$ and $U=2.5$ eV and the self-energy is quite small. \\ It is interesting to observe how the spin up self-energy changes when evaluated self-consistently (Fig.~\ref{fig.Sigma}-b).
+The positive maximum of the real part shifts of almost 2 eV towards the Fermi energy compared to the non-self-consistent LSDA+$\Sigma_2$ calculation.
+Furthermore, in the energy region below $E-E_F<-6$ eV, where the real part of the self-energy is negative, its magnitude is reduced.
+Similarly, the imaginary part also becomes smaller.
+These two factors explain why the satellite is partly suppressed in self-consistent self-energy calculations. \\